Resurrection-Capsule/ReCap.Server/docs/user/getting-started.md

 # Getting started with the Resurrection Capsule Hub

 > [!NOTE]
 > This page is under construction.
-All content within is subject to change, and may well be inaccurate for the time being.
+All content within is subject to change, and might not be accurate.

 # Prerequisites
 Before you begin, you will need the following: